shidhincr/shidhincr.github.com/source/_posts/2015-07-31-iterm-tips-and-zsh-plugins-for-better-development-environment.markdown

 ## Antigen for ZSH

-I recently started using Antigen and I really liked it.
-Antigen is the single tool you need to manage your zsh environment.
+Antigen is a simple tool to manage the zsh environment.
+I recently started using Antigen and it seems a better option for installing plugins and all.
 > Antigen is a small set of functions that help you easily manage your shell (zsh) plugins, called bundles.
 The concept is pretty much the same as bundles in a typical vim+pathogen setup.
 Antigen is to zsh, what Vundle is to vim.

 Find more about Antigen here: https://github.com/zsh-users/antigen.
-This will become one of the precious item in your development toolkit.

 ## Summary